janet-lang/pkgs/CONTRIBUTING.md

 ### Tier 1

-* README file preferably with following information:
+* README file preferably with the following information:
+  * overview of what functionality this package provides
   * basic usage examples
   * installation process
-    * native libraries code wraps
+    * native libraries that this code wraps
-    * special tools needed
+    * any special tools needed
   * caveats
 * test suite to check if the package works as expected with the latest stable Janet release.
 Tests are also a great way to explore the package API.